::eighth mutation::

 One thing being chronically ill makes you extremly aware of is fragility.
 The frailty of the phisical body is joined by the vulnerability that living in an abelist world brings.
 At times all of you, body and mind and spirit, feels so brittle that you either wish to disappear on you dream to be able to develop some sort of armor.

-One autum, before I was diagnosed, I spent a weekend in a little shepards hutch in the woord with two friends.
-On a morning walk my whole body was in so much pain I could barely walk.
-I had to stop and right there I came upon the bigest bramble I had ever seen and I wished to be able to crawl safely inside of it to protect my body from the outside world and its ableist and capitalist violence.
+One autumn, before Irene Pe was diagnosed, she spent a weekend in a little shepard's hutch in the woods with two friends.
+On a morning walk her whole body was in so much pain she could barely walk.
+She had to stop and right there she came upon the biggest bramble she had ever seen and she wished to be able to crawl safely inside of it as to protect her body from the outside world and its ableist and capitalist violence.

 The ::eighth mutation:: poem talks about this encounter, this wish.

-The ::eighth mutation:: work brings my wish as close as to fruition as I will ever be able to make it true.
+The ::eighth mutation:: work brings the artist's wish as close as to fruition as she will ever be able to make it true.

 ///